 12. Don’t chase turnover, chase margin! as “Turnover is Vanity, Profit is Sanity, Cash is Reality!”

-If you are looking to review and then grow your business, Business Doctors Cumbria offers a free business health check to help you to establish a clear vision and understand the steps to fulfil your aspirations.
+If you are looking to review and then grow your business, or would like further information about managing cashflow, we offer a free business health check to help you to establish a clear vision and understand the steps to fulfil your aspirations.